-As an alternative, there is now a true ‘No sale, No Fee’ package available at a cost of £999 (Use code: PRNSNF5 to save 5%).
+As an alternative, there is also a true ‘No sale, No Fee’ package available for £799 (use code: PRNSNF5 to save 5%).
 This is essentially the same as the ‘High Street’ package we just discussed but requires no up-front payment whatsoever.
 Be aware though, you don’t get the 8 accompanied viewings with this version.

 Beyond the extras you can get by upgrading your sales package, our 99Home review has found the following add-ons available for all packages:

 - Energy Performance Certificate (£79)

 - Rightmove Featured Listing (£200 per month)

 These aren’t all of the available upgrades as the premise of 99Home is very much that you can build a package that’s got everything you want and nothing you don’t need.

 That means you can choose your base package then add on virtually any of the individual services that are in the other packages for an additional fee.